The dates on food labels can be confusing. The truth is, they often have nothing to do with food safety. Here's what you really need to know.

 Your best bet for gauging whether an unopened shelf-stable product with this type of date is still of satisfactory quality is to simply smell and examine it first.
 Always discard foods that have developed an off odor, flavor or appearance.
 You can also consult the Keep It or Toss It database for optimal food storage times, for both unopened and opened items.

 You should buy the product before the sell-by date expires.
-But you can still store it at home for some time beyond that date, as long as you follow safe storage procedures (check the Keep It or Toss It database for specific foods).
+But you can still store it at home for some time beyond that date, as long as you follow safe storage procedures (check the Keep It or Toss It database for the shelf life of specific foods).

 For instance, milk that has been continuously refrigerated will usually remain drinkable for about one week after the "sell by" date on the package.
 Likewise, you can store ground beef in your refrigerator for 1 to 2 days after purchasing it, even if the sell-by date expires during that time.